-Currently, Xignite employs Amazon EC2 and S3 to power a host of on-demand application servers (which increase or decrease according to bell-curve traffic load), a redundant cluster of load-balancers, and cache financial information.
+Currently, Xignite employs Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Simple Storage Service (Amazon S3) to power a host of on-demand application servers (which increase or decrease according to bell-curve traffic load), a redundant cluster of load-balancers, and cache financial information.
 As they roll out new services and new clients, they can quickly expand their computing infrastructure on AWS to improve scalability and reduce costs.

 Using AWS, Xignite reduced their time-to-market by two months and saved thousands in personnel costs by not needing a full-time operations engineer to procure and install servers at an additional collocation space.
-“We estimate that the overall cost savings including hardware, infrastructure and network bandwidth, and personnel, is estimated to be in the hundreds of thousands of dollars,” claims Chan.
+“We estimate that the overall cost savings including hardware, infrastructure and network bandwidth, and personnel, is estimated to be in the hundreds of thousands of dollars,” Chan says.